acgeospatial/awesome-earthobservation-code/README.md

 A curated list of awesome tools, tutorials, code, helpful projects, links, stuff about Earth Observation and Geospatial stuff!

 ## List based on #scenefromabove podcast lunchtime discussions
-This is being extended frequently in April 2020
+This is being extended frequently in April 2020.
+Please note that this is not offically an awesome list.
+Help me to get it there by contributing and commenting. [guidelines](https://github.com/sindresorhus/awesome/blob/master/contributing.md)

 <div align="center">